 TEA-LP is part of the Transforming Energy Access platform, a research and innovation platform supporting the technologies, business models and skills needed to enable an inclusive clean energy transition.

-As part of its scale-up in the coming 4 years, the TEA-LP will increase both the number of participating universities and its geographical coverage, adding a minimum of 20 universities in Africa and the Indo-Pacific region to the existing partnership.
+As part of its scale-up, the TEA-LP has increased both the number of participating universities and its geographical coverage, adding 23 universities in Africa, South Asia and the Indo-Pacific region to the existing partnership.

 The TEA-LP is hosted by the African Climate and Development Institute at the University of Cape Town.